Kai Kodutha Deivam: Production

 Kai Kodutha Deivam was Vijaya's second film as an actress.
 Ganesan helped her with dialogue delivery, at a time when dialogues were not dubbed but recorded on set.

 Soundtrack

-The soundtrack was composed by Viswanathan–Ramamoorthy, while the lyrics were written by Bharathiyar and Kannadasan.
+The soundtrack was composed by Viswanathan–Ramamoorthy.
 The songs "Aayirathil Oruthi" and "Sindhu Nadhiyin" were well received.
 The Telugu portions of the song "Sindhunadhi" were performed by Telugu composer J. V. Raghavulu.

 Release and reception

 Kai Kodutha Deivam was released on 18 July 1964.
 The Indian Express wrote, "[W]ith fine visual conception of story-weaving, [Gopalakrishnan] has made the film slick and enjoyable."
 T. M. Ramachandran wrote in Sport and Pastime, "The story has been told on the screen in a logical manner and with a fast tempo.
 The director has shown great imagination and understanding in preparing a well-knit screenplay".
 Kanthan of Kalki said the story was a "difficult subject", but appreciated the fact that all actors were given a chance to shine.
 The film ran successfully for 100 days in theatres in Tamil Nadu, and won the National Film Award for Best Feature Film in Tamil – President's silver medal in 1965.